eliphatfs/apt-local-install/README.md

 It reads and parses `.deb` files, automatically finds and handles the dependencies, and downloads required packages with `apt-get download`.

 ## Future
-+ Set up test cases and CI for the tool.
++ More CI test cases for the tool.
++ Setup for include files/`-dev` packages.
++ Virtual packages.
 + Try to support triggers and custom install configuration scripts.
 + Version resolution and conflict resolution.
 + Different verbose levels.